High NT? Speak to

 What are other names for the Combined Screening Test?

-Surprisingly, there is no international consensus on the name for the test combining NT measurement with hCG and PAPP-A to estimate chromosomal risk, and it is known by different names in different countries.
+Surprisingly, there is no international consensus on the name for the test combining NT measurement with hCG and PAPP-A to estimate chromosomal chance, and it is known by different names in different countries.

 Below is a list of the most commonly used terms: